 “I was raised to believe that there are no limits to individual achievement and no excuses to justify indifference,” the message on Brown’s page said.
 “From an early age, I was taught that success is measured not in material accumulations, but in service to others.
 I was encouraged to join causes larger than myself, to pursue positive change through a sense of mission, and to stand up for what I believe.”

 The Boston Globe first reported the alleged plagiarism Tuesday after it was brought to the newspaper’s attention by the Democratic super-PAC American Bridge 21st Century.
-Brown’s message was taken down Wednesday evening.
+Brown’s message was taken down sometime Monday, the Globe reported.

 Brown spokesman John Donnelly told the Globe that the copied message was a staff error.